flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 Overall it sounds like a cutting-the-edge feature, however, most games held on to the tile engine.
 Why?
 Because in practice it **costs a lot of CPU resources**.

-You see, while using a tile engine the CPU can delegate most of the computations to the graphics chip.
+You see, the tile engine enables the CPU to delegate most of the computations to the graphics chip.
 By contrast, the frame-buffer system that the PPU provides is limited to only displaying that segment of memory as a **single background layer**, which means no more individual affine transformations, layering or effects unless the CPU computes them.
 Also, the frame-buffer occupies 80 KB of memory, so only 16 KB (half) are available to store sprite tiles.

 {.close-float}

-For this reason, these modes are used exceptionally, such as for playing motion video (**Game Boy Advance Video** completely relied on this) or rendering **3D geometry** with the CPU.
+For this reason, these new modes were predominantly useful for exceptional use cases, such as for playing motion video (the **Game Boy Advance Video** series completely relied on this) or for displaying **3D geometry** (rendered by the CPU).
 In any case, the results were impressive, to say the least.

 ## Audio